Ruskin, Turner & the Storm Cloud (12 Jul - 5 Oct)

 In June 2018, Royal Academician Stibbon retraced the steps of Turner and Ruskin visiting the Alps.
 She took the route made by Ruskin in June 1854 when he produced a series of daguerreotypes (early photographs) of Alpine scenery, to see what remains of the glaciers today.

 Her work shows how geography has been impacted by climate change over the last two centuries.

-Ruskin, Turner & the Storm Cloud will also be shown at York Art Gallery from March 29 to June 23 2019.
+Ruskin, Turner & the Storm Cloud was previously on display at York Art Gallery from March 29 to June 23 2019.

-- (Top) John Ruskin, View from my Window at Mornex, 1862 © Abbot Hall Art Gallery
+- (Thumbnail on Homepage & above) John Ruskin, View from my Window at Mornex, 1862 © Abbot Hall Art Gallery

 - (Head image on Homepage & top) John Ruskin (1819-1900), Near Interlaken, 1870, Watercolour and bodycolour on paper, Abbot Hall Art Gallery, Kendal, Gift from Mrs D.E.
 Barton, 1973